uts-cyber/ad-101-lab-guide/README.md

 ```
 discovery.type: single-node
 ```
-Usually their would be multiple Elasticsearch servers that are joined together in a cluster however we only have one so we are elling Elasticsearch not to try look for others
+Usually there would be multiple Elasticsearch servers that are joined together in a cluster however we only have one so we are telling Elasticsearch not to try look for others

 Restart the elasticsearch service
 ```